openscan-lsm/OpenScan-Hardware/book/tpm.md

 **Incoming beam:** Collimated laser beam with linear polarization at 0° (horizontal).

-**Outgoing beam:** Collimated laser beam with linear polarization at 45°.
+**Outgoing beam:** Collimated laser beam with linear polarization at 90° (vertical).

 Align the device to the pre-existing optical axis 1.
-Maximize extinction with the device reversed 180°.
 See {ref}`align-eot-isolator`.

 ### Intensity control: electro-optic modulator (EOM)